WIAS-PDELib/ExtendableASGFEM.jl/docs/src/sgfem.md

    - Error estimators and marking criteria implemented in the script driver `scripts/poisson.jl` for the available Poisson model problems.
    - Error estimators are problem-dependent and can be currently found in `src/estimate.jl`
    - Spatial (mesh refinement) uses refinement routines from [ExtendableFEMBase.jl](https://github.com/WIAS-PDELib/ExtendableGrids.jl)
    - Stochastic refinement (enrich multi‑index set) uses functions from `src/mopcontrol.jl`
-   - see dcomumentation page on [Estimators](estimators.md) for some more details
+   - see documentation page on [Estimators](estimators.md) for some more details
    - Results, parameters and reproducible outputs are stored with DrWatson (see scripts/poisson.jl for naming pattern).